zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

 ## **STEP 3:** Start the Oracle Identity Governance (OIG) Server and analyze the roles in OIG

-1. Verify that the OIG Database is running
+1. Verify that the OIG Database is running.

     ```
     <copy>systemctl status oracle-database.service</copy>